magpylib/magpylib/docs/_pages/0_documentation.rst

 Package Structure
 #################

-The top level of magpylib contains the sub-packages :mod:`~magpylib.math` and :mod:`~magpylib.source` as well as the class :class:`magpylib.Collection`.
+The top level of magpylib contains the sub-packages  and :mod:`~magpylib.source`, :mod:`~magpylib.vector` and :mod:`~magpylib.math`, the classes :class:`magpylib.Collection` and :class:`magpylib.Sensor` as well as the function :function:`magpylib.displaySystem`.

-Within the :mod:`~magpylib.math` module several practical functions are provided.
-They include e.g. elementary geometric operations like rotations and their transformations between Euler-Angles and Quaternion representation.

-The :mod:`~magpylib.source` module includes the core classes of the library, i.e. the magnetic sources.
-They are grouped in sub-packages :mod:`~magpylib.source.magnet`, :mod:`~magpylib.source.current` and :mod:`~magpylib.source.moment` which contain the respective source classes.

-The :class:`magpylib.Collection` class offers an easy way of grouping multiple source objects for common manipulation.
+1. The **source module** includes a set of classes that represent physical sources of the magnetic field (e.g. permanent magnets).

+2. The **vector module** includes functions for performance computation of the magnetic field.

+3. The **math module** contains practical functions for working with angle-axis rotations and transformation to Euler angles.

+4. The **Collection class** is used to group sources and for common manipulation.

+5. The **Sensor Class** represents a 3-axis magnetic field point-sensor.

+6. The **displaySystem function** is used to create a graphical output of the system geometry.

 .. figure:: ../_static/images/documentation/lib_structure.png
     :align: center